mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 store.sessions[store.currentSession];
 ```

-This anti-pattern is somehow related to the next one.

 # Incorrect Information Expert

-There's a collection of practices called GRASP, which stands for General Responsibility Assignment Practices (or Principle).
-The principles are well described in the book "Applying UML and Patterns".
+There's a collection of patterns called GRASP, standing for General Responsibility Assignment Patterns (or Principle).
+The patterns are well described in the book "[Applying UML and Patterns](https://www.amazon.com/Applying-UML-Patterns-Introduction-Object-Oriented/dp/0131489062)".
 One of them is the so called "Information Expert".
 The book describes this practice as:

 > Assign a responsibility to the information expert class that has the information necessary to fulfill the responsibility.

+The pattern suggests that based on the information that given module has we need to assign it the correct responsibilities.
 At first this doesn't seem applicable to the functional approach of redux (too object-orienty?).

-On the other hand, we can think of the information expert as the component which holds the state for given component sub-tree.
+We can take a look at this practice the another angle:

+> Keep the information in given component which helps it to fulfill its responsibilities.

 Keep in mind that the information expert for the entire redux application is the store itself.
 On the other hand, often we have local state which is shared only among the components belonging to given component sub-tree.